notherbbug/Utilities-Used-To-Export-Unreal-Engine-5-Game-Files/README.md

 # Utilities-Used-To-Export-Unreal-Engine-5-Game-Files
-A resource detailing the utilities &amp; steps to export Unreal Engine 5 game files.
+A resource detailing the utilities &amp; steps to export Unreal Engine 5 game files

 # Before We Start
 - This was made in the thought of extracting files for modding purposes ONLY.